• Skip to primary navigation

 • Form into a log, wrap in plastic wrap, and refrigerate.
 Bring to room temperature before using in recipes.

-• Wrapped marzipan can be stored for a long time; in the refrigerator for up to 6 weeks or in the freezer for up to 6 months.
+• Wrapped marzipan candy can be stored for a long time; in the refrigerator for up to 6 weeks or in the freezer for up to 6 months.
 If freezing, place wrapped log in an airtight container or freezer weight ziplock plastic bag.

 Notes